The-Whey/Capstone/README.md

 ## Introduction

 Harmonic Harbor is a full-stack E-commerce website built using the PERN (PostgreSQL, Express, React, Node.js) stack.
 This platform provides a seamless shopping experience with a variety of features for both regular users and administrators.
+This was created as a 2 week sprint project using Agile methodology.

 Visit the deployed website: [Harmonic Harbor](https://harmonic-harbor.onrender.com/)